-If you’re planning on having a vaginal birth chances are you’re going to want something to take care of the good china after you’ve had your baby.
+If you’re planning on having a vaginal delivery chances are you’re going to want something to take care of the good china after childbirth.

 Hospitals will often give you mesh underwear and/or maxi pads that look like something from a 1978 public health film, but there’s a great way to upgrades those thunderpads.

 Yep, padsicles are a frozen treat for your sore exit and they are incredibly easy to make with just a few simple ingredients.
 My guess would be six would do the trick (you can always make more).

 Here’s a quick video to show you how to make a padsicle: